Australia-China Agricultural Cooperation Agreement (ACACA) Program

 - support the objectives of the Agreement

-- align with one or more of the funding round priorities
+- align with one or more of the funding priorities

 - provide flow-on benefits for the applicant, project participants and the applicant’s broader industry or sector.

-Activities that may qualify for Stream 1 Project funding include, but are not limited, to the following:
+Activities that may qualify for project funding include, but are not limited, to the following:

 - technical exchanges

 - information exchanges